 The Group utilises experts and probabilities in determining the amount to be recognised relating to uncertified revenues and that the amounts currently recognised are recoverable.
-A cumulative balance of R1,3 billion (FY2020: R1,1 billion), has been recognised in the statement of financial position (refer to note 8).
+Uncertified claims and variations of R1,2 billion excludes uncertified balances of R1,7 billion which have been recognised against milestone payments (included in overclaims and advances) received on the project (refer to note 8).